ARMOR (ARMOR) Price Tops $0.0026

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-ARMOR’s launch date was January 22nd, 2021.
+ARMOR was first traded on January 22nd, 2021.
 ARMOR’s total supply is 750,000,000 tokens and its circulating supply is 71,701,072 tokens.
 ARMOR’s official Twitter account is @armorfi and its Facebook page is accessible here.
+The official website for ARMOR is armor.fi.
 ARMOR’s official message board is medium.com/@armor.fi.
-ARMOR’s official website is armor.fi.

 Armor tracks exact amounts of user funds as they dynamically move across various protocols, and bills by the second using a streamed payment system.”

-It is usually not possible to purchase alternative cryptocurrencies such as ARMOR directly using U.S. dollars.
-Investors seeking to acquire ARMOR should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase ARMOR using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as ARMOR directly using US dollars.
+Investors seeking to trade ARMOR should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase ARMOR using one of the aforementioned exchanges.

 Receive News & Updates for ARMOR Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for ARMOR and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.